- Fall-Winter Programs

 3. Official Transcript(s)

-You will need to submit an official transcript from U of M and any other institutions (higher education institutions, e.g. all community colleges attended)
+You will need to submit an official transcript from U-M and any other higher education institutions (e.g. community colleges) attended.

-In addition, students should arrange for the UMEI Faculty Affiliate (summer mentor) to send a recommendation letter to email@example.com by the March 1st, 2019 deadline.
-The recommendation letter from the faculty affiliate should include a brief statement of how long and in what capacity knows the student.
-Faculty should also comment specifically on the student’s scholarly potential, maturity, motivation, and ability to work independently in a summer research program.
+In addition, students should arrange for the UMEI Faculty Affiliate who will be their mentor to send a recommendation letter to Prof. DeCicco <DeCicco@umich.edu> by the March 9 deadline.
+The mentor's letter should address the student's suitability for the proposed research as well as the student’s scholarly potential, maturity, motivation and ability to work independently on a summer research project.

 Informational video recordings now available!
 Click the buttons below: